The cluster modular group of the dimer model: Background

-\subsection{Bipartite torus graphs}
+\paragraph{Bipartite torus graphs.}

-A \textit{bipartite graph} is a graph whose vertices are colored black or white, such that each edge is incident to one black and one white vertex.
-A \textit{bipartite torus graph} is a bipartite graph $\Gamma$ embedded in $\mathbb T$ such that the faces of $\Gamma$, that is the connected components of $\mathbb T \setminus \Gamma$, are contractible.
-We denote by $B$ and $W$ the black and white vertices of $\Gamma$. \\
+A \textit{bipartite graph} is a graph whose vertices are colored black or white, such that each edge is incident to a black and a white vertex.
+A \textit{bipartite torus graph} is a bipartite graph $\Gamma$ embedded in $\mathbb T$ such that the faces of $\Gamma$, that is, the connected components of $\mathbb T - \Gamma$, are contractible.
+We denote by $B(\Gamma)$ and $W(\Gamma)$ the black and white vertices of $\Gamma$ respectively.

-A \textit{zig-zag path} in $\Gamma$ is an oriented path in $\Gamma$ that turns maximally left at white vertices and maximally right at black vertices.
-The \textit{medial graph} of $\Gamma$ is the 4-valent graph that has a vertex for each edge of $\Gamma$ and and edge when two edges of $\Gamma$ are incident to a vertex and consecutive in cyclic order.
-Associated to a zig-zag path is a \textit{strand} which is an oriented path in the medial graph that passes consecutively through the edges of the zig-zag path.
-The components of the complement of the strands in $\mathbb T$ are colored black, white or gray according to whether they contain a black vertex, white vertex or face of $\Gamma$.\\
+\paragraph{Zig-zag paths and minimality.} A \textit{zig-zag path} in $\Gamma$ is an oriented path in $\Gamma$ that turns maximally left at white vertices and maximally right at black vertices.
+We usually represent a zig-zag path by an oriented path in the medial graph that passes consecutively through the edges of the zig-zag path (see Figure \ref{zzpath}). $\Gamma$ is said to be \textit{minimal} if, in the preimage $\widetilde{\Gamma}$ of $\Gamma$ in the universal cover $H_1(\T,\R)$ of $\T$, zig-zag paths have no self-intersections and there are no parallel bigons, that is, pairs of zig-zag paths oriented the same way intersecting at two points.
+The unique convex integral polygon $N(\Gamma) \subset H_1(\mathbb T,\R)$ whose primitive integral edges are given by the homology classes of zig-zag paths in counterclockwise cyclic order is called the \textit{Newton polygon} of $\Gamma$.
+We usually abbreviate $N(\Gamma)$ to $N$ when the graph is clear from context.